raspberrypilearning/pixel-pet/worksheet.md

 It's time to use the Sense HAT's movement sensors, in particular its `accelerometer` to trigger the walking function to make the project more interactive.

-1. Underneath your walking function but above the functionc all line of `walking()` type:
+1. Underneath your walking function, but above the function call line of `walking()`, type:

 	```python
 	x, y, z = sense.get_accelerometer_raw.values()